 Dogs can experience symptoms for a few hours, to days, to weeks.
 Dogs can also develop tick-borne diseases that can cause a whole host of their own sets of symptoms. tick paralysis, for instance, can cause a dog to appear lame or paralyzed, unable to move.

+Start by running your hands through your dog’s fur to feel for any bumps.
 Ticks are small and can sometimes be difficult to spot, especially if your dog has thick hair.
 They love to hide out in warm, moist places and can normally be found around your dog’s ears, neck, head, or feet.
-However, ticks are equal opportunists and will more than happily attach themselves just about anywhere, so it’s important to comb your dog’s body from end to end when checking your dog for ticks.
+However, ticks are equal opportunists and will more than happily attach themselves just about anywhere.
 You never know where one might turn up.
 Ticks can even be found in the groin area and around your dog’s bottom end.
 You’d be surprised at some of the many place’s ticks have been known to hide.
 Ticks can even attach themselves to a dog’s eyelid!
 They look a little bit like a tiny spider, with a little body shaped like an egg and eight legs to help them navigate to the best spot to settle in and feast.

 If a tick has been attached for a while, they become much easier to find because their small bodies will swell up with all the blood they are ingesting, with some of them reaching the size of a small pea.
 They will also turn darker in color, which can cause them to blend into your dog’s fur.
 Use your fingers to carefully inspect your dog’s body from end to end because you can usually feel the presence of a tick, even if you can’t always see it.